Seriusam/Cute-Program-Starter/README.md

  - Write what it should do in order to load your own program
  - Enjoy!

-Don not forget to write the process of the loader under the function below.
+Do not forget to write the process of the loader under the function below.

 ```
 	loaderProcess()